ieeeupsb/workshop_ESP8266/content/ex3.md

 ### Arguments

 What if you not only wanted to make a request but also wanted to attach some information to it?
 Like asking for a pizza and passing the ID of the pizza you want.
-You can do this by passing arguments in GET Requests (Actually you can POST as well).
+You can do this by passing arguments in GET Requests (Actually you can use POST as well, as you'll see).

 In this case you're not going to order any pizzas.
 Instead we will send a value from 0-255 to specify the rate of a PWM (Pulse Width Modulation) signal.